garrandall/popular-music-data/tracks/bridge-over-troubled-water-aretha-franklin.md

 All of your dreams are on their way
 (See how they shine?)

-Ooooh and if you ever need a friend
+Oh and if you ever need a friend
 (Need a friend)
 Look around, I'm sailing right behind
 Just like a bridge